Surface preparation requirements for hardness testing

-Deformations introduced during cutting and grinding need to be removed by polishing down to 6.0, 3.0, or 1.0 μm, depending on the test load.
-For very small loads, less than 300 gf1, the surface needs to be completely free of deformations, and the specimens require oxide polishing or even electrolytic polishing to obtain a completely damage-free surface.
-One should also take into account that soft and/or ductile materials (i.e., for HV less than 120-150) are more sensitive when it comes to introducing preparation artifacts.
+For small loads (less than 300 gf1) the surface needs to be completely free of deformations, and the specimens require oxide or electrolytic polishing to obtain a completely damage-free surface.
+You should also take into account that soft and/or ductile materials (i.e. for HV less than 120-150) are more sensitive when it comes to introducing preparation artefacts.

 In the table below, you can see the surface preparation requirements for the different hardness tests.